-Unfortunately, Iris—who does most of the storytelling, Laura being dead and all—is such a bland character that it’s hard to like or relate to her, and at over 600 pages, it’s just too much.
+Unfortunately, Iris—who does most of the storytelling, Laura being dead and all—is such a bland character that it’s hard to like or relate to her, and at over 600 pages, there’s just too much book.
 That’s a shame, because the novel excerpt chapters are interesting (those are multi-level, also, incorporating pieces of a science fiction short story that the unnamed main character and her lover write together), and the mystery that the plot is built around is a good one, with a satisfying reveal at the end.
 The good parts might have been able to shine if they hadn’t been bogged down by all the rest.

 "Ten days after the war ended, my sister Laura drove a car off a bridge..."